refinedev/refine/documentation/docs/api-reference/chakra-ui/components/inferencer.md

 title: Inferencer
 ---

 You can automatically generate views for your resources using `@pankod/refine-inferencer`.
-Inferencer exports `ChakraUIListInferencer`, `ChakraUIShowInferencer` and `ChakraUIEditInferencer` components.
+Inferencer exports `ChakraUIListInferencer`, `ChakraUIShowInferencer`, `ChakraUICreateInferencer` and `ChakraUIEditInferencer` components.

 ## Usage